shelomito12/bot-whatsapp-v1/README.md

 ## Whatsapp Bot

 > **Note**
-> Support for small businesses already running version 1 with Dialogflow will provided here
+> Support for small businesses already running version 1 with Dialogflow will be provided here.

 | Feature  | Status |
 | ------------- | ------------- |